 Then use the fee slider on the send tab to set a fee when sending bitcoin.
 The further to the right you move the slider the faster your transaction will confirm and the higher the fee you will pay.
 Pausing your mouse cursor on the fee slider will display a tooltip with useful information about the fee.

 - If you are using Electrum on TAILS then upgrade to TAILS 4.x which has a newer version of Electrum.
-If you’re using another Linux distribution that does not have python 3.6, you can simply grab the appimage version of electrum which comes with all dependencies and is easy to get up and running.
-A TAILS specific guide is here.
+If you’re using another Linux distribution that does not have python 3.6 you can simply grab the appimage version of Electrum which comes with all dependencies and is easy to get up and running.
 A general Linux guide is here.

 - If you are already on the latest version of Electrum then switch to a different Electrum server.